-(1) The site senior executive for a coal mine must-

-- (a) develop and maintain a management structure for the coal mine in a way that allows development and implementation of the safety and health management system; and - (b) document the management structure.
+- (1) The site senior executive for a coal mine must- - (a) develop and maintain a management structure for the coal mine in a way that allows development and implementation of the safety and health management system; and - (b) document the management structure.

-(2) The document must state-

-- (a) the responsibilities of the site senior executive; and - (b) the responsibilities and competencies required for senior positions in the structure; and - (c) the names of the persons holding the senior positions and their competencies.
+- (2) The document must state- - (a) the responsibilities of the site senior executive; and - (b) the responsibilities and competencies required for senior positions in the structure; and - (c) the names of the persons holding the senior positions and their competencies; and - (d) the competencies required, and the responsibilities, for each other supervisory position at the mine.

-(3) For subsection (2)(b), an inspector may by notice given to the site senior executive declare a position to be a senior position.
+- (3) For subsection (2)(b), an inspector may by notice given to the site senior executive declare a position to be a senior position. - (4) For each supervisory position mentioned in subsection (2)(d), the site senior executive must also keep a record of the names and competencies of each person authorised to carry out the responsibilities of the position.